bernie-skipole/indi/README.md

 Two options are available:

-The data can be transferred between indiserver and redis.
+Data can be transferred between the INDI protocol and redis.

 or

-The data can be transferred between indiserver and redis via an MQTT server.
+Data can be transferred between the INDI protocol and redis via an MQTT server.

 Further information is availble at: